printf

 • %d / %i: outputs decimal numbers.
 The data types that can be printed are bool/int8_t/int16_t/int32_t/int64_t.

-• %f: outputs a real number.
-The supported data types are float and half.
+• %f: outputs real numbers.
+The data types that can be printed are float/half.

 • %x: outputs hexadecimal integers.
 The data types that can be printed are int8_t/int16_t/int32_t/int64_t/uint8_t/uint16_t/uint32_t/uint64_t.